Suhavi/Blacklight-Sheet-Imagery-for-Tracking-Lepidoptera-Moth-Abundance-at-Hubbard-Brook/README.md

 ### Results

-The notebook concludes with producing abudnace trends from all the sites within the year input or the specified time-frame, as below:
+The notebook concludes with producing abudance trends from all the sites within the year input or the specified time-frame, as below:

 ![Bin 1](outputs/bin1.png)
 ![Bin 2](outputs/bin2.png)